0E9B061F/0E9B061F.github.io/src/blog/heretag-v1.1.7.md

   - heretag
 ---

-Say "hello" to **[heretag][repo]**, a heredoc implementation for JS using template literals.
-I wrote **heretag** a few years ago but had't updated it in awhile, so it's my first time writing about it here.
+Say "hello" to **:gh[|0E9B061F/heretag]**, a heredoc implementation for JS using template literals.
+I wrote **heretag** a few years ago but hadn't updated it in awhile, so it's my first time writing about it here.

-For more information see [the README][readme].
+For more information see :gh[the README|0E9B061F/heretag#readme].

 # UPDATE

-Updated [heretag][repo] to `v1.1.7`.
+Updated :gh[|0E9B061F/heretag] to `v1.1.7`.
 This update is mostly maintenance work, but brings other changes and improvements.

 ## CHANGES